Okefenokee National Wildlife Refuge: History

 The swamp has a rich human history including Native American settlement, explorations by Europeans, a massive drainage attempt, and intensive timber harvesting.

 Native Americans inhabited Okefenokee Swamp as early as 2500 BC.
 Peoples of the Deptford Culture, the Swift Creek Culture and the Weeden Island Culture occupied sites within the Okefenokee.
 The last tribe to seek sanctuary in the swamp were the Seminoles.
 Troops led by General Charles Rinaldo Floyd during the Second Seminole War, 1838–1842, ended the age of the Native Americans in the Okefenokee.

 The Suwannee Canal Company purchased 238,120 acre of the Okefenokee Swamp from the State of Georgia in 1891 to drain the swamp for rice, sugar cane, and cotton plantations.
 When this failed, the company began industrial wetland logging as a source of income.
 Captain Henry Jackson and his crews spent three years digging the Suwannee Canal 11.5 mi into the swamp.

 Economic recessions led to the company's bankruptcy and eventual sale to Charles Hebard in 1901.
 Logging operations, focusing on the cypress, began in 1909 after a railroad was constructed on the northwest area of the swamp.
 More than 431 e6board feet of timber were removed from the Okefenokee by 1927, when logging operations ceased.

 The Okefenokee Preservation Society, formed in 1918, promoted nationwide interest in the swamp.
 With the support of state and local interests and numerous conservation and scientific organizations, the Federal Government acquired most of the swamp for refuge purposes in 1936.

-In 1937, with Executive Order 7593 (later amended by Executive Order 7994), President Franklin Delano Roosevelt established the refuge, designating it as "a refuge and breeding ground for migratory birds and other wildlife."
+In 1937, with Executive Order 7593 (later amended by Executive Order 7994), President Franklin Delano Roosevelt established the refuge, designating it as "a refuge and breeding ground for migratory birds and other wildlife".
 The establishment of Okefenokee Refuge in 1937 marked the culmination of a movement that had been initiated at least 25 years earlier by a group of scientists from Cornell University who recognized the educational, scientific, and recreational values of this unique area.

 In 1974, to further ensure the protection of this unique ecosystem, the interior sections of the refuge were designated a Wilderness Area.

 In 1986, the Okefenokee Refuge was designated by the Wetlands Convention as a Wetland of International Importance.

 A wildfire which began with a lightning strike near the center of the Refuge on May 5, 2007, merged with another wildfire that had begun near Waycross, Georgia on April 16 due to a tree falling on a power line.
+The combined wildfires were called the Bugaboo Fire.
 By May 28, more than 580000 acre had burned in the region, or more than 900 mi2.

 In September 2023, the National Park Service announced that the Okefenokee National Wildlife Refuge would be nominated as Georgia's first World Heritage Site.
+In July 2026, UNESCO designated the refuge as a World Heritage Site.